 “Jabbar owned a car and we often hired him trusted him, never thought he would do something like this,” interjects Younus Masih.
 He is a young man, in his thirties, but recent events have made him age.
-His eyes have dimmed, and are red rimmed with tiredness.
+His eyes have dimmed, and are red-rimmed with lack of sleep.

-The parents went to the police to file and FIR but the police delayed the matter.
+The parents went to the police to file an FIR but the police delayed the matter.
 The FIR was not filed until two days later.

 During the following week, the accused called up the parents and made the girl talk on the phone.

 “She said things to us which we know for sure that she did not say on her own,” says Nagina.
 “She said she had run away and married the man of her own free will, and even stranger, she said, she had also converted her faith.
 My girl who did not even know her own religion properly – how can she have the understanding to change her faith?”

 The parents’ court petition said that the girl was a minor – evidence lying in her birth certificate, and their own wedding certificate, which showed that the girl was definitely 14 years old.
 Under this age, the girl could not be married off, especially under the Sindh Child Marriage Restraint Act, 2013, which defines the cut off age as 18 years for both girls and boys.

 On January 17, a parliamentary committee to protect minorities from forced conversions reported that under its observation, most of the cases of forced conversions were taking place in Sindh.

 It also observed that some religious groups were possibly behind this criminal act and were trying to legalize it.

 Chairman of the committee, Senator Anwar-ul-Haq Kakar admitted that there were religious groups involved, and said that they considered this forced conversion as willful conversion or tried to present it in such a manner.